aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 aws cloudformation create-stack --stack-name newrelic-test --template-body file://docs/path/to/resource/example.yaml
 ```

-You should see the stack update in the CloudFormation console, and see the result in New Relic.
+You should see the stack update in the CloudFormation console, and see the result in GitLab.

-Thereafter, you can `update-stack` and `delete-stack` in the usual way, combining these resources with others,
+Thereafter you can `update-stack` and `delete-stack` in the usual way, combining these resources with others,
 passing references, as per normal CloudFormation..